dionisggr/multiserve/README.md

 │   └── ...  # Directory for placing audio files for Whisper model
 ├── .env  # Environment variables file
 ├── .gitignore  # Git ignore file
-├── new.env  # Clean environment variables file for new projects ├── package-lock.json  # Lock file for npm packages
+├── aliases.sh  # Shell script with aliases for commonly used commands ├── new.env  # Clean environment variables file for new projects ├── package-lock.json  # Lock file for npm packages
 ├── package.json  # Project metadata and npm dependencies